Saturday, June 13, 2009

 The only thing is that we know a lot more about music than we do about the soul.
 Music is no secret to the ones who make it, or at least the process of making it isn't a secret.

-Music obviously started with an instrument, maybe the voice or maybe 2 stones hitting together in some sort of rhythm, then it probably moved on to a goatskin stretched across a wooden membrane and some horse hairs on a bow etc. From what we can tell by looking back in history and seeing where we are today, music was used as a way to communicate as well as to tell myths, and helped the people listening to the stories to experience the myth's more intensely (that's all I strive to do, tell a ghost story while beating the drum, whether it be a real one or a lap top).
+Music obviously started with an instrument, maybe the voice or maybe 2 stones hitting together in some sort of rhythm, then it probably moved on to a goatskin stretched across a wooden membrane and some horse hairs on a bow etc. From what we can tell by looking back in history and seeing where we are today, music was used as a way to communicate as well as a way to tell myths (that's all I strive to do, tell a ghost story while beating the drum, whether it be a real one or a laptop).

 Taking a step back in time, it reminded me of my own issues with computer based music software versus analogue hardware.
 Despite my prejudices I'm almost entirely digital for the portability and the wide spectrum of possibilities that comes with it but one thing that keeps me yearning for analogue is the noise of it.
 My main problem with digital music applications is the silence that is there to start with.
-If you record nothing at all onto analogue tape and play it back there's still something there.
-I always needed some noise to begin the working process with, a tone or some hiss seeping through the faders of a beat up old Alan and Heath and then take it from there.
+If you record nothing at all onto analogue tape and play it back there's still something there, noise, which will become louder when you raise the volume.
+I always needed some noise to begin with, whether a tone or some hiss seeping through the faders of a beat up old mixing board and then take it from there.

 So all this talk about noise just makes me wonder - Could this be the "soul" this person is talking about?
 Noise?
 Probably the best description of the intangible soul I can think of is that.
-The soul in music is noise, and the soul in us is also noise, the essence of us hidden because of the fear it would bring to see or hear it.
+The soul in music is noise, and the soul in us is also noise, the essence of us hidden because of the fear of the unknown.